Robert Freeman (photographer): Rubber Soul

 The photo of the Beatles on the Rubber Soul cover appears stretched.
 McCartney relates the story behind this in Volume 5 of the documentary film Anthology.
-Photographer Bob Freeman had taken some pictures of the Beatles at Lennon's house.
+Freeman had taken some pictures of the Beatles at Lennon's house.
 Freeman showed the photos to the Beatles by projecting them onto an album-sized piece of cardboard to simulate how they would appear on an album cover.
 The unusual Rubber Soul album cover came to be when the slide card fell slightly backwards, elongating the projected image of the photograph and stretching it.
 Excited by the effect, they shouted, "Ah!
 Can we have that?
 Can you do it like that?"
 Freeman said he could.

 The lettering was designed by Charles Front.